questdb/questdb/README.md

 QuestDB ingests data via HTTP, PostgreSQL wire protocol, Influx line protocol or directly from Java.
 Reading data is done using SQL via HTTP, PostgreSQL wire protocol or via Java API.
-The whole database and console fits in a 3.5Mb package.
+The whole database and console fits in a < 4 MB package.

 ## Project goals